mathebuddy/mathebuddy-simulator/README.md

 > Do **NOT** use M$ Word or LibreOffice to edit files, since word processors are not outputting plaintext files!

 We suggest do use Visual Studio Code to edit files, since we will provide a plugin for it in the future anyway.
-Visit [https://code.visualstudio.com](https://code.visualstudio.com) for more information.
+Visit [https://code.visualstudio.com](https://code.visualstudio.com) for install instructions.

 > Tip: On Linux you can install VS-Code via `sudo apt install code`.
 On macOS you can install it via `brew install code`.